hindrikson/disaggregator-updated/docs/consumption.md

     * load_decomposition_factors_power()
         - the power consumption in each wz is distributed according to share of certain applications within the industry (lighting, heating, IT equipment, air conditioning, etc.)
-        - this decomposition are loaded from data/raw/dimensionless/decomposition_factors.xlsx and sheet "Endenergieverbrauch Strom".
+        - this decomposition are loaded from data/raw/dimensionless/decomposition_factors.xlsx and sheet "Endenergieverbrauch Strom", and is base on literature from AGEB (Arbeitsgemeinschaft Energiebilanzen) and VDI (Verein Deutscher Ingenieure).
-          I do not know yet where these data come from.
           **Sample values:**
             | WZ | Beleuchtung | IKT      | Klimakälte | Prozesskälte | Mechanische Energie |
             |----|-------------|----------|------------|--------------|---------------------|